 Individuals who are Deaf or Hard of Hearing

-The experience of visiting the Thomas Cole National Historic Site includes several multimedia displays, one of which includes audio.
-The 6-minute audio-visual display in the East Parlor of the Main House is transcribed in a printed hand-out so that visitors can read what is being said.
-The multimedia presentations in the West Parlor are silent—there is no audio component.
+The experience of visiting the Thomas Cole National Historic Site includes several multimedia displays, three of which include audio.
+Each is transcribed in printed hand-outs so that visitors can read what is being said.

 Please feel free to reach out to firstname.lastname@example.org or 518-943-7465 if you have any questions, and please check back for announcements on improving our accessibility.